National Association of Muslim Police: Islamophobia

-Criminal acts are Islamophobic when the targets of attacks, whether they are people or property (such as buildings, schools, places of worship and cemeteries) are selected because they are, or are perceived to be, Muslim or linked to Muslims.

-Islamophobic discrimination is the denial of opportunities or services for Muslims, which are available to others.

 Counter Terrorism (CT) Terminology

 NAMP originally raised the issue about CT terminology in a paper submitted to the Home Affairs Select Committee in October 2019.
 This was followed by paper submitted to the Counter Terrorism Advisory Group, which proposed a change in terminology.
 Later that year in 2020 a survey was conducted by NAMP over members of the association and Muslims within the community.
 The survey highlighted that words such as "Islamism" and "Jihadism" link Islam itself to extremism, therefore stigmatising a whole religion and followers of it.
 The majority of respondents felt vulnerable when these terms are used.
 NAMP believes the use of such terminology creates negative perceptions of the general Muslim population, and contributes towards Islamophobic attitudes and an increase in hate crime.
 NAMP are seeking change this terminology and have made recommendations to the National Police Chief Council and the Independent Prevent Review.